SAR: Nutrition Science

 The nutrition science track provides academic preparation for those students who intend to go to graduate school in any of the life sciences, pursue medical or other professional studies, or seek employment in biomedical sciences, nutrition, or public health.
 Joan Salge-Blake is the director.

-Below is an example of a four-year plan of a College of General Studies student pursuing a degree in nutrition science.
+Below is an example of a four-year plan of a College of General Studies student pursuing the B.S. in Nutrition Science at Sargent College of Health & Rehabilitation Sciences.
 Students will work with their CGS academic advisors and Sargent College to plan their own pathway to a nutrition science degree.

 Gap Semester Recommended external course: General Chemistry I (equivalent to CAS CH 101)* Note: Prior approval must be granted for external coursework.
 Students must consult with their CGS academic advisor before enrolling in classes.